pedelattre/unit9SoccerGame/README.md

 My idea was to use a classic MVC model to develop this app.

 Unfortunately, I recently updated Xcode to the 6th version which has a lot of problems with Cocos2D.
 It took me the entire morning to try to find a solution to my problem.
 Finally I decided to download Xcode 5.

 I finally started the development during the afternoon.

+My first step was to work with the view to check out how big my sprites were and how much I would have to reduce them in the implementation of the model.

 By the end of the day I created the model part for the player.
 I had to stop my work on this application because of other work I had to do for the school.

 I hope I will be able to work on it again asap.